RadialDevGroup/esp32-ota-https-example/README.md

 2. Connect to the HTTP server and download the new image.
 3. Write the image to flash, and configure the next boot from this image.
 4. Reboot

-# Troubleshooting

-* Check your PC can ping the ESP32 at its IP, and that the IP, AP and other configuration settings are correct in menuconfig.
-* Check if any firewall software is preventing incoming connections on the PC.
-* Check you can see the configured file (default hello-world.bin) if you browse the file listing at http://127.0.0.1/
-* If you have another PC or a phone, try viewing the file listing from the separate host.

-## Error "ota_begin error err=0x104"

-If you see this error then check that the configured (and actual) flash size is large enough for the partitions in the partition table.
-The default "two OTA slots" partition table only works with 4MB flash size.
-To use OTA with smaller flash sizes, create a custom partition table CSV (look in components/partition_table) and configure it in menuconfig.

-If changing partition layout, it is usually wise to run "make erase_flash" between steps.

-## Production Implementation

-If scaling this example for production use, please consider:

-* Using an encrypted communications channel such as HTTPS.
-* Dealing with timeouts or WiFi disconnections while flashing.